Sign up to our Newsletter

 3. Should the Number of LSAT Practice Tests I Take Be Spread Out or Concentrated in a Short Period?

 Spacing out practice tests over your study timeline is generally more effective.
 It gives you time to learn and improve between tests.
-However, a bit of concentrated testing in the final weeks can help simulate real exam conditions.
+However, concentrated testing in the final weeks can help you better prepare for the exam and rectify final weaknesses.

 4. Is There a Minimum Number of LSAT Practice Tests I Should Aim to Complete Before the Exam?